jbrubake/pcal/doc/ReadMe.txt

       - Unix (including GNU/Linux)
       - DOS (including DOS running under Windows)
       - DOS + DJGPP
-      - Windows + Cygwin
+      - DOS/Windows + Cygwin

-   Historically, 'pcal' was supported on other platforms as well, but beginning with version 4.10.0, support for these platforms has been dropped (and the associated build files moved to the 'doc/obsolete' directory):
+   Historically, 'pcal' was supported on other platforms as well, but beginning with version 4.10.0, support for these platforms has been
+   dropped:

       - OS/2
       - Vax/VMS